vuminhhieuu/SakuraSounds/README.md

 ## Usage 🖥️

-1. **Sign up** for an account.
+1. **Sign up** for a new account.
-2. **Log in** with your credentials to access the dashboard.
+2. **Log in** to access your personalized dashboard.
 3. **Search** for your favorite songs and artists.
 4. Create **playlists** and manage your music library.

 ## Contributing 🤝

 We welcome contributions!
-Please fork the repository, create a branch, and submit a pull request.
+Please fork the repository, create a new branch, and submit a pull request.

 ### Steps to Contribute